 Replacing a head gasket can be expensive.
 Costs vary depending on several factors.

 A head gasket is a crucial part of your car’s engine.
 It seals the cylinders and prevents leaks.
 If it fails, it can lead to severe engine damage.
-So, knowing the cost to replace it is important for car owners.
+Knowing the replacement cost helps you plan ahead.

 The price can range from about $2,400 to over $6,000+ (U.S., parts & labor, vehicle-dependent).
 This cost depends on the car’s make and model, labor rates, and the extent of the damage.
 Understanding these costs can help you budget for repairs and avoid unexpected expenses.